shdrn2402/Eight-week-SQL-challenge/Case Study #5 - Data Mart/README.md

 ***Task Description***
 >In a single query, perform the following operations and generate a new table in the data_mart schema named clean_weekly_sales:
 >
->Convert the week_date to a DATE format
+>- Convert the week_date to a DATE format
 >
->Add a week_number as the second column for each week_date value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be 2 etc
+>- Add a week_number as the second column for each week_date value, for example any value from the 1st of January to 7th of January will be 1, 8th to 14th will be 2 etc
 >
->Add a month_number with the calendar month for each week_date value as the 3rd column
+>- Add a month_number with the calendar month for each week_date value as the 3rd column
 >
->Add a calendar_year column as the 4th column containing either 2018, 2019 or 2020 values
+>- Add a calendar_year column as the 4th column containing either 2018, 2019 or 2020 values
 >
->Add a new column called age_band after the original segment column using the following mapping on the number inside the segment value
+>- Add a new column called age_band after the original segment column using the following mapping on the number inside the segment value
 >
 >| segment	| age_band    |
 >|:--------|:------------|